 For all candidates (including single and multiple sessions) GATE Score will be calculated using the following formula:

-Candidates can have a rough idea about what will be their score against the actual marks/normalised marks with the help of the graph below:
+Candidates can have a rough idea about what their score will be against the actual marks/normalised marks with the help of the graph below:

-GATE Percentile
+GATE Percentile Calculation

 The percentile is the percentage of people behind you in the GATE exam.
 The percentile is calculated as shown below: